-However, the overwhelming success of 1980s style culture in Britain, which connected the new economy, heritage culture and fashion, can be seen as the ultimate pop cultur product of Thatcherite economy. he new cultural conservatism of 1970s British culture ha been accelerated by the British heritage culture and television series, creating the moment when ideas and arguments are [becoming] less important than style, spite and the correct caste’ (Savage 1996a: 207) and working as an escape route from grey conformism and collectivism of post-war Britain towards the more flamboyant expressions of individual freedoms.
-The product of this urge was the style culture: mishmash of marketing ideology, in which heritage culture, fashion and pop music were connected together, leaving its traces everywhere in ‘advertising, television, in all manner of magazines and political propaganda’ and creating ‘glamorous and infinitely expanding lifestyle mythos [: a reading of and a toying with an ironized glamour’ (Savage 1986: 63).
+However, the overwhelming success of 1980s style culture in Britain, which connected the new economy, heritage culture and fashion, can be seen as the ultimate pop culture product of the Thatcherite economy.
+The new cultural conservatism of 1970s British culture had already been accelerated by the British heritage culture and many television series, creating the moment when ‘ideas and arguments are [becoming] less important than style, spite and the correct caste’ (Savage 1996a: 207) and working as an escape route from the grey conformism and collectivism of post-war Britain towards the more flamboyant expressions of individual freedoms.
+The product of this urge was the style culture: a mishmash of marketing ideology, in which heritage culture, fashion and pop music were connected together, leaving its traces everywhere in ‘advertising, television, in all manner of magazines and political propaganda’ and creating a ‘glamorous and infinitely expanding lifestyle mythos […]: a reading of and a toying with an ironized glamour’ (Savage 1986: 63).

-The new style culture was often connected to the ‘yuppish’ and effc lifestyle and gadgets (the Filofax, mobile phone) symboliing it, but new British patriotism, fashion and youth cultures had also their this creation.
-The new patriotism in early 1980s British society – offered by the Falkland’s War, Royal Wedding of Charles and Diana, heritage films like Chariots of Fire (dir.
-Hugh Hudson, 1981) and even by Mini Metro car adverts (Beckett 2015; Weight 2002: 578–581) – was also reflected by fondly-remembered television series Brideshead Revisited (1981) and British historical films, which shared connection between British history and contemporary fashion trends.
-In this case, it is good to note that Thatcher government – which was not interested in subsidising arts or cinema – supported the British fashion industry and Thatcher herself hosted multiple Downing Street receptions for the fashion sector declar that fashion is important because it raises the quality of life when people take the trouble to dress well and it also provides employment for many, many people’ (Stanfill 2013: 10).
+The new style culture was often connected to the ‘yuppieish’ and efficient lifestyle, and to the gadgets (the Filofax, mobile phone, etc.) symbolising it, but the new British patriotism, fashion and youth cultures had also played their part in this creation.
+The new patriotism in early 1980s British society – offered by the Falkland’s War, the Royal Wedding of Charles and Diana, and heritage films like Chariots of Fire (dir.
+Hugh Hudson, 1981) and even by Mini Metro car adverts (Beckett 2015; Weight 2002: 578–581) – was also reflected by the fondly-remembered television series Brideshead Revisited (1981) and British historical films, which shared a connection between British history and contemporary fashion trends.
+In this case, it is good to note that the Thatcher government – which was not interested in subsidising the arts or cinema – supported the British fashion industry, and that Thatcher herself hosted multiple Downing Street receptions for the fashion sector, declaring that ‘fashion is important because it raises the quality of life when people take the trouble to dress well and it also provides employment for many, many people’ (Stanfill 2013: 10).

-Certainly, in the case of style culture, and New Romantic penchant for dressing-up, certain segments of British youth culture had earlier played their role sufficiently by ing the connection between pop music and fashion.
-Spandau Ballet their class-conscious’ regards to stylishness of working-class youth cultures and aspirations to rise above situation by visually represent[ing] the real, contemporary extension of mod, the genuine article: the soul boy.
-Here was true working-class youth movement, dressed to the nines in all its aspirational glory, every hard-earned penny spent on clothes, haircuts and American soul imports; a detail-obsessed, dancing Narcissus’ (Kemp 2009: 84).
+Certainly, in the case of style culture, and the New Romantic penchant for dressing-up, certain segments of British youth culture had earlier played their role sufficiently by creating the connection between pop music and fashion.
+Spandau Ballet repeatedly gave their ‘class-conscious’ regards to the stylishness of working-class youth cultures and their aspirations to rise above situation by ‘visually represent[ing] the real, contemporary extension of mod, the genuine article: the soul boy.
+Here was the true working-class youth movement, dressed to the nines in all its aspirational glory, every hard-earned penny spent on clothes, haircuts and American soul imports; a detail-obsessed, dancing Narcissus’ (Kemp 2009: 84).

-Thus, the whole New Romantic scene could be seen as an extension of these youthcult also originating from the glam rock period of early 1970s, which discarded
+Thus, the whole New Romantic scene could be seen as an extension of these youth cultures also originating from the glam rock period of early 1970s, which discarded

-the communal ethos of the underground[and]…sought to achieve a personal escape from reality into a never-ending fantasy of fame and freakitudetrappings of ostentatious luxury, elebration of image and play-acting representing a complete reversal of the guiding insticts and governing ideals of the sixties’ (Reynolds 2016: 5–6).
+‘the communal ethos of the underground[and]…sought to achieve a personal escape from reality into a never-ending fantasy of fame and freakitude…trappings of ostentatious luxury, …celebration of image and play-acting representing a complete reversal of the guiding instincts and governing ideals of the sixties’ (Reynolds 2016: 5–6).
 By favouring the artificiality of the fantasy of commodity culture, it predicted the 1980s sensibility.
 Thus, according to Reynolds, certain ‘glam principles become ascendant in pop culture during periods when politics moves to the right – the early seventies of Nixon and Heath, the eighties of Reagan and Thatcher, and, most recently, during the first decade of the twenty-first century’ (2016: 10–11).